Home

 The Myth of the Minotaur

-The Greek legend of Theseus and his battle with the minotaur - a giant with a bull's head, locked up in a labyrinth in Crete.
+The hero Theseus battles the minotaur - a giant with a bull's head, locked up in a labyrinth in Crete.

 The Lambton Worm